sergio-vb/react-feedback/README.md

 # react-feedback
-A full stack application using React/Redux to collect feedback as email surveys and displaying relevant reports.
+A full stack application using React/Redux, Node, Express and MongoDB to collect feedback as email surveys and display relevant reports.